jewettaij/visfd/doc/doc_filter_mrc.md

 will be split into multiple pieces.
 If too small, then separate objects in the image will be joined together.

+Because it often takes several iterations to choose the correct thresholds, it is recommended that you run *filter_mrc* once in advance to detect the membrane, saving your progress using the ("-save-progress")[#--save-progress-FILENAME-and--load-progress-FILENAME] argument.  *Then* when you are ready to connect the surfaces (or curves) together using the "-connect" argument, use the ("-load-progress")[#--save-progress-FILENAME-and--load-progress-FILENAME] argument to load the directional features of the image that you measured earlier (to avoid having to recalculate them again).
+(This was demonstrated in [example 1](#Example-1) and [example 3](#Example-3).)

 *Note:* If you are unable to find thresholds which connect all of the pieces together correctly, you can also use the ["**-must-link**"](#-must-link-FILE)